aremirata/aremirata.github.io/about.md

 MS in [Mathematics](https://www.uplbgraduateschool.org/academic-programs/mathematics-math/) in 2018 from the University of the Philippines Los Baños.

 Alger started working as a data science researcher in Savvysherpa in 2013.
-[Savvysherpa] (https://www.linkedin.com/company/savvysherpa-inc/) is a research-based company that combines healthcare economics and data science to produce valuable healthcare assets.
+[Savvysherpa](https://www.linkedin.com/company/savvysherpa-inc/) is a research-based company that combines healthcare economics and data science to produce valuable healthcare assets.
 It has offices in Minnesota, Utah and Cebu, Philippines.
-In 2018, Savvysherpa was acquired by United Health Group, becoming UHG R&D and then later became part of [Optum Labs] (https://www.optumlabs.com/).
+In 2018, Savvysherpa was acquired by United Health Group, becoming UHG R&D and then later became part of [Optum Labs](https://www.optumlabs.com/).

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/broman_cv.pdf)<br/>
 [orcid](https://orcid.org): [0000-0002-4914-6671](https://orcid.org/0000-0002-4914-6671)<br/>